gitlabhq/gitlabhq/doc/install/installation.md

     # Run the installation task for gitlab-shell (replace `REDIS_URL` if needed):
     sudo -u git -H bundle exec rake gitlab:shell:install[v1.9.5] REDIS_URL=redis://localhost:6379 RAILS_ENV=production

     # By default, the gitlab-shell config is generated from your main gitlab config.
+    #
+    # Note: When using GitLab with HTTPS, provide paths to the certificates under `ca_file` and `ca_path options.
+    # In case you are using self signed certificate set `self_signed_cert` to `true`. `gitlab_url` must point to the https host.
+    #
-You can review (and modify) it as follows:
+    # You can review (and modify) the gitlab-shell config as follows:
     sudo -u git -H editor /home/git/gitlab-shell/config.yml

 ### Initialize Database and Activate Advanced Features